vuejs/docs/src/guide/components/slots.md

 </div>

+By using slots, our `<FancyButton>` is more flexible and reusable.
+We can now use it in different places with different inner content, but all with the same fancy styling.

 Vue components' slot mechanism is inspired by the [native Web Component `<slot>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot), but with additional capabilities that we will see later.

 ## Render Scope